-Proposals will be reviewed by a panel consisting of members of the WI Faculty Advisory Committee, members of the 2011 WIGF faculty cohort, and other UF and external faculty members with experience in interdisciplinary graduate education using the criteria outlined in Appendix B. Every effort will be made to notify Principal Investigators of their award status by October 31, 2012.
+Proposals will be reviewed by a panel consisting of members of the WI Faculty Advisory Committee, and other UF and external faculty members with experience in interdisciplinary graduate education using the criteria outlined in Appendix B. Every effort will be made to notify Principal Investigators of their award status by October 15, 2014.